Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

 Do you realize that the Holidays are *really* coming now?

 Take a deep breath: this meal plan will help you survive the beginning of the Season.

-- This meal plan covers Thanksgiving, for those of you who celebrate it November 25th.
+- This meal plan covers Thanksgiving, for those of you who celebrate it in November.
 (In Canada we do Thanksgiving in October.)
 On the Thursday of week 47, and on the mini plan, I have fitted in a big autumnal salad.
 It makes a great contribution to any Thanksgiving spread or potluck.
 On the Friday, and also on the mini plan, I suggest a “leftovers stir-fry” using batch-cooked brown rice as a base.
 If you have the remnants of a vegan roast, it will work great there, but you can make it work with almost anything, really.
 I recommend black beans as an alternative, but tofu would work great too (stir-fry it first).
 If you are not celebrating Thanksgiving, plan to have lots of leftovers in the fridge (for once).